sourcegraph/learn/posts/how-to-search-code-with-sourcegraph-a-cheat-sheet.md

 ## Searching an organization’s repository

 By default, Sourcegraph lets you search globally, providing you with results from all the repositories you have access to.
-On Sourcegraph Cloud, this includes all currently indexed open source repositories.
+This includes all currently indexed open source repositories.
 The `repo` command lets you dial down to the single repository level.

 ### Searching for or within a repository